Darkyenus/wemi/DESIGN.md

 ```kotlin
 val compile by key<File>("Compile sources and return the result")
 ```
-Internally, the key is defined using `KeyDelegate<Value>` object.
-It is not important for the general usage, but it explains how the key definition works.
-In above example, `Key<File>` is stored inside variable `compile`.
+Here variable `compile` is of type `Key<File>` and holds a reference to the created key.
 `compile` is also the name of the key and would be used to invoke this key from the user interface.
-As seen, key's reference description is also specified during declaration and so would be the default value and any other options or metadata.
+As seen, key's description is also specified during declaration and so can be the default value, custom output printer and whether or not should the result of the key be cached.

+*Key declaration leverages Kotlin's delegate system (through `KeyDelegate<Value>` object) which the reason for the `by` syntax and a mechanism through which Wemi can assign the variable name to the key, for its invocation from outside.*

 Standard keys are defined in `wemi.Keys` object.